 Participation approach | Concerns and Expectations | Approaches to address concerns or expectations |

-• Annual General Meeting of Shareholders. • Disclosure of information through the annual report • Disclosure of information through the Management Discussion and Analysis (MD&A) and quarterly Analyst Meetings. • Channels for receiving feedback, suggestions, and complaints through the Ordering & Customer Relations Contact Center 1365, and the company website • Direct communication through OR’s Investor Relations Department. | • Good corporate governance • Sustained business growth and worthwhile returns | • Compliance with good corporate governance policies • Communicating and disclosing business operation information to stakeholders • Publishing One Report (Form 56-1) and the sustainability report |
+• Annual General Meeting of Shareholders. • Disclosure of information through the annual report • Disclosure of information through the Management Discussion and Analysis (MD&A) and quarterly Analyst Meetings. • Channels for receiving feedback, suggestions, and complaints through the Ordering & Customer Relations Contact Center 1365, and the company website • Direct communication through OR’s Investor Relations Department. | • Good corporate governance • Sustained business growth and attractive returns | • Compliance with good corporate governance policies • Communicating and disclosing business operation information to stakeholders • Publishing One Report (Form 56-1) and the sustainability report |

-• Business adaptation to challenges, fluctuations, and changing circumstances • Conducting business that responds to future changes in energy consumption | • Incorporating ESG principles into the organization’s strategy and objectives • Seeking new opportunities in the EV Ecosystem, expanding the number of EV Station PluZ, and developing applications to enhance user satisfaction. | |
+• Business adaptation to challenges, fluctuations, and changing circumstances • Conducting business that responds to future changes in energy consumption | • Incorporating ESG principles into the organization’s strategy and objectives • Exploring new opportunities within the EV ecosystem, expanding the network of EV Station PluZ charging stations, and enhancing application development to improve user satisfaction | |

 Business Partners and Suppliers | ||